imrehg/anzcheck/Readme.md

-# CathayCheck
+# ANZCheck

-Check the bank account balance with a script so it can be done automatically.
+Check the credit card account balance with a script so it can be done automatically.

-Credentials are the ID number, PIN, and a code chosen by the user, they are passed with environmental variables at the moment.
+Credentials are the USERNAME (ARC or ID card number), USERID, and a code chosen by the user, they are passed with environmental variables at the moment.
-Eg. in Linux: export ID=xxxxxxxxxx; export PIN=xxxx; export CODE=xxxxxx
+Eg. in Linux: export USERNAME=XXxxxxxxxx; export USERID=xxxxxx; export PASSWORD=xxxxxx;

 Fixing a bunch of small tidbits, and will eventually move to a single file Python solution.